dracolim/IS442-Quantum/README.md

 * It displays all the accounts of all 3 types (Admin, Approver & Vendor) registered in the system.
 * An Approver can create an account of any 1 of the 3 types by clicking either "CREATE VENDOR ACCOUNT", "CREATE APPROVER ACCOUNT" or "CREATE ADMIN ACCOUNT".
 * An Approver can delete any existing accounts by clicking the delete button that is represented by a trash can icon.
-* An Approver can update any existing accounts by clicking the update button that is represented by a paper & pen icon. <br>
+* An Approver can update any existing accounts by clicking the update button that is represented by a document & pen icon. <br>
 <img width="500" alt="approver accounts page" src="https://user-images.githubusercontent.com/89073137/227721315-9edcf2d7-d687-4173-b3c3-d0ca6562cff2.PNG">

 #### Creating an Account